Eighth & Main

-Eighth & Main is an 18-story building in the western United States, located in Boise, Idaho.
+Eighth & Main is an 18-story high-rise building in the western United States, located in Boise, Idaho.
 The tallest building in the state at 323 ft, it houses the Idaho headquarters of Zions Bank, as well as Holland & Hart and other companies.
 Construction was completed in early 2014, and a grand opening celebration was held on February 15.
 The location, formerly known as "the pit" and the "Boise Hole", had sat vacant since 1987.

 Besides Zions Bank, other tenants include Holland & Hart LLP, Ruth's Chris Steak House, CTA Architects Engineers, First American Title Company, Clenera, LLC, and the Idaho Technology Council.
 Half of the top floor (17th Floor), known as the Idaho & Snake River Rooms, is available for limited public rental focused on non-profit and community-oriented events.

 Design

 The building's spire was changed several times after complaints that it resembled similar spires used by the Church of Jesus Christ of Latter-day Saints (LDS Church).